sicheng0118/Awesome-FGL/Notes/2017-AISTATS-FedAvg.md

   - We propose to **leave the training data distributed**, and **learn a shared model by aggregating locally-computed updates**.

 - Experiments
-  - We perform extensive experiments on the FedAvg algorithm, demonstrating it is robust to unbalanced and non-IID data distributions, and can reduce the rounds of communication.
+  - We perform extensive experiments on the FedAvg algorithm, demonstrating it is **robust to unbalanced and non-IID data distributions**, and can **reduce the rounds of communication**.

 ⭐【一句话总结】